fhir-schema/fhir-schema-codegen/README.md

 [![Tests](https://github.com/fhir-schema/fhir-schema-codegen/actions/workflows/tests.yml/badge.svg)](https://github.com/fhir-schema/fhir-schema-codegen/actions/workflows/tests.yml)

-Library that generates language-specific models from FHIR structure definitions using type-schema ([Github](https://github.com/fhir-clj/type-schema)).
+Library that generates language-specific models from FHIR StructureDefinition using type-schema ([Github](https://github.com/fhir-clj/type-schema)), enabling developers to work with strongly-typed FHIR resources in their preferred programming language.

 ## How does it work?

 fhir-schema-codegen uses a two-step process:

-1. **Type-Schema Transformation**: Converts FHIR structure definitions into type-schema format, which provides a flat and denormalized representation of FHIR resources for easier data access.
+1. **Type-Schema Transformation**: Converts FHIR StructureDefinition into type-schema format, which provides a flat and denormalized representation for easier data access.

 2. **Template-Based Generation**: Uses generators to transform the type-schema into language-specific models for each supported language (TypeScript, C#, Python, etc.).